Connectivity architecture for Azure SQL Managed Instance

 The VNet-local endpoint is the default means to connect to SQL Managed Instance.
 The VNet-local endpoint is a domain name in the form of <mi_name>.<dns_zone>.database.chinacloudapi.cn that resolves to an IP address from the subnet's address pool; hence VNet-local, or an endpoint that is local to the virtual network.
 The VNet-local endpoint can be used to connect to a SQL Managed Instance in all standard connectivity scenarios.

-VNet-local endpoints support the redirect connection type.
+VNet-local endpoints support both proxy and redirect connection types.

 When connecting to the VNet-local endpoint, always use its domain name as the underlying IP address can occasionally change.